-During the second quarter of 2009, the Company remained focused on the Fort à la Corne ("FALC") area of central Saskatchewan.
-The second quarter's activities were divided between the pre-feasibility study on the Star Diamond Project and the exploration of Shore's 60 percent interest in the Fort à la Corne Joint Venture ("FALC-JV").
+During the third quarter of 2009, the Company remained focused on the Fort à la Corne ("FALC") area of central Saskatchewan.
+The third quarter's activities were divided between the completion of the pre-feasibility study ("PFS") and Mineral Reserve estimate on the Star Diamond Project ("Star") as well as the completion of the Mineral Resource estimate for the explored portion of Orion South ("OS").
+OS is part of the Fort à la Corne Joint Venture ("FALC-JV"), of which Shore has a 60 percent interest.
 The FALC-JV partners are Kensington Resources Ltd. ("Kensington"), a wholly owned subsidiary of Shore, and Newmont Mining Corporation of Canada Limited ("Newmont") (40 percent).
-The main activities for the Star Diamond Project during the quarter ended June 30, 2009 were the ongoing desk-top engineering studies and data analysis required to convert the Mineral Resource to a Mineral Reserve conforming to National Instrument ("NI") 43-101 and Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") standards.
-Work on the FALC-JV concentrated on the diamond grade reconciliation from previously completed large diameter ("LD") drilling programs as well as the desk-top engineering studies and data analysis necessary for the pending initial NI 43-101 compliant Mineral Resource on Orion South.
+The Star Mineral Reserve and the OS Mineral Resource conform to National Instrument ("NI") 43-101 and Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") standards.